 My acquaintance sent an update last night in our private Facebook chat informing her that her skills will no longer be required at the start of the year.
 At her job, she was no longer required as of January 1, 2017.
 She informed me that she will be required to work extensively during the upcoming six weeks as well as the holiday season to assist in onboarding her new successor.
 My friend will be replaced by my friend’s boss’s former assistant.
 Only because he didn’t want her to overspend on Black Friday did the employer divulge to her these vital details.
 What generosity, yes?

-It’s moments like these I wish we all had a remote to pause a moment or rewind a situation so that I could be better prepared for them instead of being paralyzed and caught off guard when they play out.
+These are the times I wish we all had a remote control that could pause or rewind events so that I could better anticipate them rather than being paralyzed and unprepared when they occur.

 There’s nothing illegal this boss is doing.
 It is, however, in bad form, and I think we’ve all had bosses like these.
 I wish my friend could have rewinded the encounter and had her talking points and request for severance ready to help her properly transition because November and December are the months that employers are least likely to hire employees.
 She could have pressed pause, restarted and presented him with a plan to help the new assistant transition instead of being caught off guard and left wondering, worrying and full of fear.